akamai-developers/akamai-workshop-ai-inference/README.md

 Two ways in.
 Pick yours:

 - **At the Akamai workshop (Path A).** You have an access card.
 Open its URL, sign in with the password, and you land in JupyterLab with this repo cloned and a dedicated GPU and vLLM already running.
 Open `00_prerequisites/00_connect_and_verify.ipynb` and work the numbered folders in order.
 Nothing to install.
-- **Running it yourself (Path B).** Stand up the infrastructure with the separate [`akamai-workshop-platform`](https://github.com/akamai-developers/akamai-workshop-platform) repo using the own-inference preset, install `requirements.txt`, set the environment variables in the table below, then open Module 0.
+- **Running it yourself (Path B).** Create an [Akamai Cloud account](http://login.linode.com/signup?promo=akm-dev-git-300-31126-M055) with an API token (includes free credit).
+Stand up the infrastructure with the separate [`akamai-workshop-platform`](https://github.com/akamai-developers/akamai-workshop-platform) repo using the own-inference preset, install `requirements.txt`, set the environment variables in the table below, then open Module 0.

 The same notebooks run in both paths.